miharothl/VRND-Puzzler/README.md

 ### User test 2

-Why does the torches don't have fire?
+Why do the torches don't have fire?

 ## Break down of the final piece

 First I built the dungeon.
-I started with the front wall, built the middle layer and then the back wall.
+I started with the front wall, built the middle and then the back wall.

 ![image-01](Media/image-01.png)
 ![image-03](Media/image-03.png)